 Like Eli, I was both delighted and relieved to discover that prayer could be fun.
 As someone with a rather haphazard prayer life, I have found that an expansive view of prayer also expands my sense of the Holy, making me more mindful of God’s presence in the everyday.

-Adapted from chapter 2 of Faith at Home: A Handbook for Cautiously Christian Parents
+Wendy Claire Barrie is the author of Faith at Home: A Handbook for Cautiously Christian Parents.